Multi-Agent Reinforcement Learning in Minecraft

-The top 7 team (3 Progress Award at Kick-off Tournament and the rest of 4 Award at Final Tournament) will be awarded a MARLO Travel Grant with a maximum value of
+The top 7 teams (3 Progress Award at Kick-off Tournament and the rest of 4 Award at Final Tournament) will be awarded a MARLO Travel Grant with a maximum value of

 $2,500 USD for the team members to join a relevant conference to publish their competition result.
 The conference is within a year after finishing the final tournament and it is decided later based on mutual agreement between Organizer and the winning team.
 Additionally, the 1st winning team will be awarded a second MARLO Travel Grant with a maximum value of

 $2,500 USD to join the Applied Machine Learning Days 2019.
 The winner of Progress Award at Kick-off Tournament and the winner of Award at the Final Tournament can be overlapped as long as the Organizer identify some improvements about the submission made by the relevant teams.
-Organizer will reimburse the following reasonably and necessarily incurred travel expenses of team members in attending the conference: (1) economy class roundtrip airfares from your nearest airport to the city of conference; and (2) accommodation up to 3 days.
-Organizer will not cover meals during your attendance in the conference.
+Organizer will reimburse the following reasonably and necessarily incurred travel expenses of team members in attending the conference: (1) economy class roundtrip airfares from your nearest airport to the city of the conference; and (2) accommodation up to 3 days.
+Organizer will not cover meals during your attendance at the conference.

 Microsoft Azure Sponsorship Prize

 Three teams will each win a Microsoft Azure Sponsorship at Final Tournament with a maximum value of

 $10,000 USD for the 1st place,

 $5,000 USD for the 2nd place and

 $3,000 USD for the 3rd place.
 The Microsoft Azure Sponsorship will be awarded to the team lead nominated by the relevant team.
-Team leads will be solely responsible for allocation of the grant between the relevant team members.
+Team leads will be solely responsible for the allocation of the grant between the relevant team members.
 The award of a Microsoft Azure Sponsorship will be subject to each team member agreeing to comply with such terms and conditions of use or other requirements that Microsoft may impose.

 Azure for Students